10,000 signatures reached

-A feature that allows Twitch streamers to more easily add timestamps and issue tags to chat messages so that any complaints filed with Twitch contain appropriate data metrics on harassment and abuse on the platform.
+(2) Implement a feature that allows Twitch streamers to more easily add timestamps and issue tags to chat messages so that any complaints filed with Twitch contain appropriate data metrics.

-A software program that detects and bans universal slurs and pejoratives, even those written in non-Latin characters or symbols
+(3) Implement a software program that detects and bans universal slurs and pejoratives, even those written in non-Latin characters or symbols.

-(2) Permanently ban any users believed to have violated Twitch’s Terms of Service or Community Guidelines.
-This would require:
+(4) Permanently ban any users believed to have violated Twitch’s Terms of Service or Community Guidelines.

-(3) Expand user permissions to provide Twitch users with greater authority over their accounts.
-This would include:
+(5) Expand user permissions to provide Twitch users with greater authority over their accounts.

-Granting Twitch channel owners and moderators permission to approve or decline raids.
+(7) Grant Twitch channel owners and moderators permission to approve/decline raids.

-(4) Make a public commitment to adopt the aforementioned changes by October 18, 2021.
+(10) Make a public commitment to adopt the aforementioned changes.